techniq/layerchart/docs/src/routes/docs/guides/LLMs/+page.md

 <OpenLLMsButton example/>

 At the top of each documentation page, and demonstrated above, you'll find a button which copies the content of the page's documentation in Markdown to the clipboard.
-The convenient dropdown gives you addtional helpful options.
+The convenient dropdown gives you additional helpful options.

 ::note
 The option for `View Component Source` is only shown for component pages.